-The Blue Badge Unit have had to adjust their working practices to meet the requirements of dealing with the current COVID-19 crisis.
+The Blue Badge Unit have had to change their working practices to deal with the COVID-19 crisis.
 This means that they recommend that where possible applicants should apply online.
 You can still use the hard copy application if you choose but there may be some delays with postal applications that are beyond their control.
-The current restrictions have no effect on the online application process.
+The COVID-19 restrictions have no effect on the online application process.

-You should be informed of the outcome of online applications within four to six weeks from the date of receipt and for postal applications within six to eight weeks from the date of receipt.
-However, if additional information to support your application is required it may take longer to inform you of the outcome.
+You should be told of the outcome of online applications within four to six weeks from the date of receipt and for postal applications within six to eight weeks from the date of receipt.
+However, if more information to support your application is needed it may take longer to tell you of the outcome.

 You can apply for a badge or renew an existing badge online at the following page:

 If you are an individual applicant, download the following application form and guidance notes: